 Gasoline is usually one of the categories for half the year, making this a great card to use to fill the car up.
-I usually put whatever the 5% category is on this card, then travel and dining on my Sapphire Reserve, and then everything else on my Chase Freedom Unlimited.
+I usually put whatever the 5% category is on the Freedom Flex, then travel and dining on my Sapphire Reserve, and then everything else on my Chase Freedom Unlimited.

-- Learn how to apply for the Chase Freedom Unlimited
+- Learn how to apply for the Chase Freedom Unlimited® Credit Card

 - No annual fee